Climate crisis: CO2 offsetting 'only 2nd-best solution' | DW | 07.05.2021

 Right.
 Where does offsetting make sense then?

 One example would be some long-haul logistics.
 Shipping, for example.
-For some goods you have to use a ship and fossil fuel will be burned, but there aren't many alternatives.
-And of course, everything connected to flying if the reason of your trip is deemed to be essential.
+For some goods, you have to use a ship and fossil fuel will be burned, but there aren't many alternatives.
+And of course, everything connected to flying if the reason for your trip is deemed to be essential.

 Atmosfair funds renewable energy projects in more than 15 countries in the Global South.
 Its biggest one provides small biogas plants to rural households in Nepal